Challenge in English

 - Peer assessment will often include SIR marking too: students become critics of their own and each other’s work.

-- Challenging texts at KS3 which encourage not only deep study of writers’ techniques but also social/historical/cultural issues, for example Steinbeck’s Of Mice and Men and Mark Haddon’s The Curious Incident of the Dog in the Night Time.
+- Challenging texts at KS3, which encourage not only deep study of writers’ techniques but also social/historical/cultural issues, for example: Macbeth, A Midsummer Night’s Dream, and Animal Farm.

 - Writing possible exam questions after reading the extract, and therefore showing their understanding of not only the kinds of questions they will need to answer but also the information that will be needed to answer the question successfully.

 - Memorising quotations.
 This is a requirement at GCSE.
 They need to practice in Key Stage Three.